 Waters rated as "impaired" by the states cannot support one or more of their designated uses.

 8. What are "Causes of Impairment"?

 Where possible, states, tribes and other jurisdictions identify the pollutants or stressors causing water quality impairment.
 These causes of impairment keep waters from meeting the criteria adopted by the states to protect designated uses.
 Causes of impairment include chemical contaminants (such as PCBs, metals, and oxygen-depleting substances), physical conditions (such as elevated temperature, excessive siltation, or alterations of habitat), and biological contaminants (such as bacteria and noxious aquatic weeds).
-See also Pollution categories summary document (PDF) (20 pp, 557K, About PDF) for brief, non-technical descriptions of general cause categories.

 9. What are "Sources of Impairment"?